 - Ask the processor(s) which machines they recommend or support.

 - Research those machines.
-CardFellow maintains a credit card processing equipment directory you can use.
+CardFellow maintains a credit card processing equipment directory you can use for accurate info.

 - Book demos with your top choices based on your equipment research.

 - Buy your system.
-You don’t have to purchase it through your processor, but it’s a good idea.
+You don’t have to purchase it through your processor, but it’s a good idea, as they will program it for you.

 If you choose to purchase elsewhere, be sure to confirm with the processors that they can program the specific model that you’re buying.